- October 19, 2021

 v.
 Number of servers and location

 The number of servers and their location determine the speed and the quality of speed offered by VPNs.
 The more there are many servers spread across many geo areas, the higher the quality of speed and efficiency.

 This is a necessary safety device that ensures that access to the internet is cut off if there is a failure in the VPN connection.
 Kill switch will stop your IP address from being disclosed and also prevent loose data from getting out of the machine.
 The good news is that almost all VPNs have kill switches.

 This feature, though not really indispensable, still serves a good purpose.
-Multi-hop, also known as double VPN is a feature in which connection is done in a way that encryption is applied multiple times through multiple VPN servers.
+Multi-hop, also known as double VPN, is a feature in which a connection is made in a way that encryption is applied multiple times through multiple VPN servers.
 This ensures more privacy as it will minimize VPN vulnerabilities.

 A typical VPN service that has privacy as its watchword should be able to provide various means of payment for users.
 Users who engage in sensitive jobs like journalists and whistleblowers should be able to make payments through unconventional means, like Bitcoin, for security reasons.